pelkmanslab/JtLib/README.md

 ## Documentation ##

 We will use [Sphinx](http://sphinx-doc.org/) to generate documentation of modules.
-[Sphinx isn't just for Python](http://ericholscher.com/blog/2014/feb/11/sphinx-isnt-just-for-python/), but will used for all API languages.
+[Sphinx isn't just for Python](http://ericholscher.com/blog/2014/feb/11/sphinx-isnt-just-for-python/), but will be used for all API languages.